MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 The payload sample contains examples of fields you can use in an API request for a purchase, account creation, or account login event.
 If the fields in the sample don’t accurately reflect the data you want to send to Fraud Protection, you can replace them with custom data fields.

 The payload sample is provided as an example and may not accurately reflect the data you send to Fraud Protection.
-For example, the sample may include fields you do not send, and may not include custom data fields that you do send.
+For example, the sample may include fields which you don't want to send, and may not include custom data fields which you do want to send.
 You can, however, use custom fields in your rules as you would any other payload variable.

 ##### Score Sample

 The score sample contains scores generated from Fraud Protection’s AI models.
 You can reference score variables in rules after you run the associated AI model and generate the score.
 For example, you can use **@botScore** after the *bot* evaluation has run, and @riskScore after the *risk* evaluation has run.
 For more information, see [Clauses](rules.md#clauses).

 #### Edit the sample
 To test that your rule works on a variety of events, you can modify the sample as required, and then [evaluate](rules.md#evaluate-example) the sample data against the rule.
 All values in both samples can be modified.
-When you change a sample, it has no impact on which data you send (or do not send) to Fraud Protection.
+When you change a sample, it has no impact on which data you send (or don't send) to Fraud Protection.

 When you publish a rule, changes you make to the sample are saved and persisted as part of the rule.